 So I had to join in all the Mochi dessert craze.
-It’s trending like crazy right now, so I decided to make Mochi donuts.
+It's trending like crazy right now, so I decided to make gluten free mochi donuts.
 These little beautiful rings are delightful and delicious.
 It is no wonder people wait in line for hours to have them!

 A ring of dough fried to perfection and dusted with chocolate confectioner's sugar.
 My neighbors all tried them and they were gone in about a minute.
 Addictive and evil if you ask me!
 Nonetheless, they were a huge hit!

 They are a hybrid of a traditional American donut combined with a Japanese texture.
 Naturally, they are made with sweet rice flour and are gluten-free.

 The donuts have a dense center and a crispy outside.
 Many different glazes and sugars have been used to offer a variety.
 They were popularized in Japan and called "Pon de ring" from the donut chain Mister donut.